-Women have always been at the heart of Audemars Piguet, new Head of Complications Anne-Gaëlle Quinet tells us, as she spearheads the launch of the brand’s most complicated wristwatch ever: the RD#4, Code 11.59 by Audemars Piguet Universelle.
+Women have always been at the heart of Audemars Piguet, says the brand’s head of complications, Anne-Gaëlle Quinet, as she spearheads the launch of its most complicated wristwatch ever.

 Women in watchmaking is a subject broached from time to time, often ending with the same lament, “Why aren’t there more interesting ladies’ timepieces, more complications, and why aren’t there more women at the top in the watchmaking industry?”